DaveBurman-MSFT/mcscatblog/.github/instructions/posts.instructions.md

 # Blog Post Review

 ## Purpose and scope
-Review markdown files before they are created or updated.
-Review the entire file every time a review is requested, not just changes included in the pull request.
+Review the post included in the pull request, whether the file is created or updated.
+Perform a full review of all file contents every time any change is made to the file.
 Each file is a post to be contained within an official Microsoft blog.
 Content originates from the Microsoft Copilot Acceleration Team; a team of industry experts who provide guidance and insight related to Microsoft's Copilot Studio product.
 The blog uses US American language throughout, although it's consumed by readers across the world.